Alcaraz–Sinner rivalry: 2024

 Alcaraz and Sinner met three times in 2024.
 All three matches were won by Alcaraz.

 Their first encounter was a rematch at Indian Wells.
 Defending champion Alcaraz was breadsticked by Sinner in the first set, before recovering to win the match in three sets en route to retaining his title.
 He snapped Sinner's 19-match win streak and levelled their rivalry at 4–4.

 They next met in June for a semifinal encounter at the French Open.
 Both players had experienced injuries earlier in the clay season and struggled physically throughout a gruelling five-set encounter.
 Despite the length of the match, it is not generally considered to be one of their higher quality encounters.
 Alcaraz won the match, drawing ahead in the rivalry at 5–4, and went on to win the title.
 Following the tournament, Sinner became world No. 1 for the first time.

-Their last meeting in 2024 was in the final of Beijing, where Sinner was the defending champion.
-The match went to a dramatic deciding-set tiebreaker, where Sinner initially took a 3–0 lead before Alcaraz won seven consecutive points to clinch the title.
+Their last meeting in 2024 was the final of China Open, where Sinner was the defending champion.
+The match went to a dramatic deciding-set tiebreak, in which Sinner initially took a 3–0 lead before Alcaraz won seven consecutive points to clinch the title.
 At three hours and 21 minutes, it was the longest match in the history of the tournament.
 Alcaraz snapped Sinner's 15-match win streak and returned to No. 2 in the world rankings.